Lymphedema Massage Contraindications: What to Do Instead

 • Personalized Advice: Your doctor is aware of your medical history and current health situation.
 They can help you figure out if a new therapy or treatment is suitable for you.
 For example, while compression therapy might work well for many people, it might not be right for you if you have specific health concerns like heart issues.

-Signs to Watch For
+Watch Out For

 Working closely with your healthcare team helps ensure that you’re using the safest and most effective treatment methods for your lymphedema.